 Just last Friday, I flew back home to Tokyo after paying a two-month visit to see my family in Boston.
 In addition to being happily reunited with my fiancé, I’m also elated for the warmer weather here in the Kanto region of Japan.
 Boston was so cold!
 Packing for chilly destinations can seem daunting, so I thought it’d be nice to review what I brought on my recent trip to the American northeast.
-Here’s my winter travel capsule wardrobe.
+Here’s my 2017 winter travel capsule wardrobe and some tips on how to pack your own winter travel capsule wardrobe.

 What is a Capsule Wardrobe?

 Let’s first clarify what a capsule wardrobe is.
 While minimalists may know this concept very well, capsule wardrobes have gained a lot of mainstream interest only recently.
 Simply put, a capsule wardrobe is a curated (read: small) collection of coordinating pieces.

 For some, this means 10 pieces, and for others, the number could be 50.
 The number is arbitrary.
 Many methods and challenges on how to create one are available online, from project 333 to the 10-item wardrobe.
 Do whatever works for you.

 My 8-Piece Winter Travel Capsule Wardrobe

 I moved to Japan in 2011, so aside from a small box of things, I don’t have any belongings stored at my family’s place in the US.
 In other words, I had to bring whatever I needed for my two-month visit.

 Since Boston can get frigid in winter, this meant long layering pieces.
 I already had a winter coat in Boston, so I didn’t need to bring one.
 And on the handful of days where that was too warm, I borrowed my dad’s leather jacket.
 So altogether, I ended up bringing:

 - 3 organic cotton long sleeve turtleneck shirts